Quake II: Source ports

 Since the release of the Quake II engine's source code, several updates from third-party projects to the game engine have been created; the most prominent of these are projects focused on graphical enhancements to the game such as most notable Yamagi Quake II, Quake2maX, EGL, Quake II Evolved, and KMQuake II.
 The source release also revealed numerous security flaws which can result in remote compromise of both the Quake II client and server.
 As id Software no longer maintains Quake II, most third-party engines include fixes for these bugs.
-The unofficial patch 3.24 that fixes bugs and adds only meager tweaks is recommended for Quake II purists, as it is not intended to add new features or be an engine mod in its own right.
+The unofficial patch 3.24 that fixes bugs and provides minor balance tweaks is popular among Quake II purists, as it is an update to the original engine code, rather than a modernized fork.
 The most popular server-side engine modification for multiplayer, R1Q2, is generally recommended as a replacement for the 3.20 release for both clients and servers.

 In July 2003, Vertigo Software released a source port of Quake II for the Microsoft .NET platform, using Managed C++, called Quake II .NET.
 It became a poster application for the language, showcasing the powerful interoperability between .NET and standard C++ code.
 It remains one of the top downloads on the Visual C++ website.
 In May 2004, Bytonic Software released a source port of Quake II (called Jake2) written in Java using JOGL.
 In 2010 Google ported Jake2 to HTML5, running in Safari and Chrome.

-vkQuake2

 In December 2018, Polish programmer Krzysztof Kondrak released the original Quake II v3.21 source code with Vulkan support added.
 The port, called vkQuake2, is available under the GPLv2.

-Quake II RTX

 A new source port of the game, titled Quake II RTX, was announced by Nvidia in March 2019 and was released on June 6 for Windows and Linux on Steam.
 This source port requires either a Nvidia RTX or an AMD Radeon RX 6000 series GPU or higher to utilize these cards' hardware ray tracing functionality, but a software fallback is available for graphics cards that are fast enough.

 The source port, provided free of charge, includes the three levels present in the original Quake II demo, (Note: Nvidia calls it shareware but Quake II was the first id Software game that did not have a shareware release.) but can be used to play the full game if its data files are available.
 Unlike in most games, ray tracing is used extensively here for lighting, reflections, etc. This is only possible because of the otherwise low hardware demands of Quake II.